satyashah/Algorithmic-Maze-Solver/README.md

 4. **BFS Algorithm**: Implement the Breadth-First Search algorithm to navigate the maze and find the most efficient path.

-5. **Graphical User Interface**: Create an interactive GUI to visualize the maze, the traversal process, and the final paths.

 ## Skills Showcased

 ### 1. **Problem Solving**